boterview

 Key Generation Z Job Interview Statistics

-- 21% of employers reported that some Zoomers refused to turn on their camera during virtual interviews
+21% of recruiters reported instances where Zoomers refused to turn on their cameras during virtual interviews

 79% of Gen Z candidates say they are anxious or frustrated about the interview process (SHRM)